Credible

 Pay As You Earn

 Pay As You Earn (PAYE) is only available if your monthly payment would be less than it would be on the standard 10-year repayment plan — which means you have a partial financial hardship.
-You must also have taken out your loans after Sept.
-30, 2007.
+You must also have taken out your loans after Oct.
+1, 2007.

 On PAYE, your payments will be 10% of your discretionary income, and any remaining balance will be forgiven after 20 years.

 Tip: No matter which IDR plan you choose, you’ll have to annually recertify your income and family size — essentially meaning that you must reapply each year.
+Be sure to keep track of when you’ll need to recertify and do so before the deadline.
+Otherwise, you could be removed from the plan and your payments could increase significantly.

 Income-Based Repayment

-Like with PAYE, you must demonstrate a partial financial hardship to qualify for Income-Based Repayment (IBR).
+Like PAYE, you must demonstrate a partial financial hardship to qualify for Income-Based Repayment (IBR).
 If you took out your first loan on or after July 1, 2014, your payments will be 10% of your discretionary income, and any remaining balance will be forgiven after 20 years.

-For older loans, your payments will be 15% of your discretionary income, and you could qualify for forgiveness after 15 years.
+For older loans, your payments will be 15% of your discretionary income, and any remaining balance will be forgiven after 25 years.

+Tip: Unlike with PSLF, any student loans forgiven through an IDR plan are considered taxable income.
 However, the American Rescue Plan Act of 2021 has temporarily made all student loan forgiveness tax-free through 2025 — meaning you likely won’t face a tax bill if you qualify for IDR forgiveness in the next few years.

 Income-Contingent Repayment

 Any borrower with federal student loans can sign up for Income-Contingent Repayment (ICR).
-You can also sign up with Parent PLUS Loans if you’ve consolidated them to a Direct Consolidation Loan.
+You can also sign up with parent PLUS loans if you’ve consolidated them to a Direct Consolidation Loan.

 Under ICR, your payments will be either 20% of your discretionary income or what you’d pay on a fixed repayment plan for 12 years (adjusted for income).
 Your remaining balance will be forgiven after 25 years.